Adolf Hoffmeister: Work

-Adolf Hoffmeister was not only a lawyer and politician, but more importantly a cartoonist, illustrator, collage artist, writer, poet, playwright, organizer of foreign exhibitions and art collector.
-If some of his texts have only the value of authentic contemporary testimony or historical documentary, most of what he drew or edited and pasted as collages retains the lasting validity of a living work of art.
+Adolf Hoffmeister was a lawyer, politician, cartoonist, illustrator, collage artist, writer, poet, playwright, and organizer of foreign exhibitions and art collector.
+Some of his texts have the authentic contemporary testimony or historical documentary, most of what he drew or edited and pasted as collages retains the lasting validity of a living work of art.
 Philippe Soupault described Hoffmeister on the occasion of his 1961 exhibition in Paris as one of the most famous portraitists of our time.

 Paintings

 Hoffmeister was one of the leading figures of the second generation of the pre-war Czech avant-garde, who had the opportunity to experience Western modern art before the outbreak of the First World War and published his artistic and literary experiments while still at grammar school.
 At the "Real Gymnasium in Křemencova Street" he learned to draw according to the model under Camillo Stuchlík and in drawing classes taught by Ladislav Šíma.
 His first drawings and linocuts, based on Czech cuboexpressionism, were made between 1917 and 1919 (Still Life at the Window, linocut, 1917).
 In the following series of pastels, his desire to express reality with simple synthetic symbols led him to the verge of abstraction (Landscape at the Lake, 1918).
 From 1920 onwards, social themes became important to him, which demanded more dramatic expressionist means of articulation (War, 1920).

 He gradually absorbed the influences of Kubišta, Morandi, Rousseau and synthetic cubism and integrated them into his own style of poetic naivism, which was more of an intellectual construction or a particular primitivist form of Dada.
 Devětsil consciously gravitated towards creators outside the currents of contemporary modernism, such as Henri Rousseau and Jan Zrzavý, while the post-war primitivizing idiom was meant to bring about a revival of the original feeling destroyed by civilization.
 Rousseau attracted Hoffmeister throughout his life, and he never stopped returning to him (The Ship of Columbus, 1921–1922, The Bridge, 1922).
 Rousseau's vision of Eden was intertwined with the idea of a classless society promoted by the Communist party.